J. J. Watt: 2016

 On July 21, 2016, Watt underwent back surgery for a herniated disc.
 He began training camp on the PUP list, but returned in Week 1 to start the season in a victory over the Chicago Bears.
-In Week 2, he had 1.5 sacks and five total tackles against the Kansas City Chiefs.
-On September 22, in a game against the New England Patriots, Watt recorded two assisted tackles in his final action of the season.
-On September 28, 2016, he was placed on injured reserve.
-The following day, he underwent back surgery again, and was officially ruled out for the rest of the season after playing three games and recording 1.5 sacks.
-Even though Watt played in only three games, he was ranked 35th on the NFL Top 100 Players of 2017.
+In the next game, he had 1.5 sacks and five total tackles against the Kansas City Chiefs.
+The following week against the New England Patriots, Watt recorded two assisted tackles in his final action of the season.
+On September 28, he was placed on injured reserve.
+The following day, Watt underwent back surgery again, and was officially ruled out for the rest of the season after playing three games and recording 1.5 sacks.
+Even though he played in only three games, Watt was ranked 35th on the NFL Top 100 Players of 2017.

 2017

 Watt returned from his injury to play in the season opener against the Jacksonville Jaguars.
-During Week 5 against the Kansas City Chiefs on Sunday Night Football, Watt left the game after an apparent leg injury.
+During Week 5 against the Kansas City Chiefs on Sunday Night Football, Watt left the eventual 42–34 loss with an apparent leg injury.
 It was later revealed that he suffered a tibial plateau fracture in his left leg.
 He underwent surgery the next day and was ruled out the remainder of the season.
 In only five games, Watt finished with 11 tackles and two passes defended.

 During the 2017 season, Watt raised upwards of $40 million for relief and recovery efforts for the Houston area after Hurricane Harvey.
 The entire sum was raised through an online drive after he donated $100,000 of his own money as the starting base.
 Watt commented that this season "was always about more than football."
 He was co-named Sports Illustrated Sportsperson of the Year along with Jose Altuve of the Houston Astros for 2017 for their humanitarian and leadership efforts.
 Watt was also named Walter Payton NFL Man of the Year.
 Despite his limited action, he was ranked 84th by his fellow players on the NFL Top 100 Players of 2018.